k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: alignment penalty for killing quest leader that isn't yours
 - Give Twoflower proper attire and gear
 - Fix: set location pits forming under shallow water (Barbarian quest)
+- Fix: 'It tasted bad' while quaffing a cursed potion of gain level in the Valley of the Dead after defeating Cerberus